North America’s Premier Enduro Series

 Specific body protection and helmet requirements may also be stipulated at each event in accordance with that territory’s national regulations.
 Any protection rules put in place by the organizer must be followed by all competitors.
 No exceptions will be permitted.
 Depending on the venue and access to the tech/pit area, riders can carry basic parts with them, so long as it does not break the part replacement rules.
 Each rider must be self-sufficient during the entire duration of the race (Food stashes are not permitted).
 Personal responsibility and self-sufficiency are a large part of the spirit of enduro racing and riders are encouraged to carry adequate equipment for operating in mountainous environments.
 Each rider should remember that they are solely responsible for themselves but are urged help other competitors on course.

 Want to be a part of the action, but not in the race?
 During race season, we have positions available in the headquarters area at all events to help manage registration check-in, volunteer coordination, timing assistance, awards and sponsor village execution.
-Must be friendly, energetic, organized and available at least Friday, Saturday and Sunday during race weekend.
+Additionally, there are positions tied to course marking and field logistics that focus more on the racing infrastructure itself.
+Must be friendly, energetic, organized and available at least Friday, Saturday and Sunday during race weekends.
 Daily rate applies in addition to BME merchandise, lunch and beverages.
-Please inquire at firstname.lastname@example.org for more details.
+Please inquire at email@example.com for more details.

 The Yeti Cycles Big Mountain Enduro presented by Shimano could not happen without the incredible support from supporting sponsors.
 Year in and year out, the BME creates great racing experiences, valuable marketing programs, and helps bring products and ideas to the forefront of the mountain bike industry.
 For more information on how to integrate your brand and become a sponsor of the BME, please contact Brandon Ontiveros. firstname.lastname@example.org